who's who

 If it is not freezing cold and pouring with rain the temperature shoots up and life in the donga becomes impossible.
 We are happy to keep working on the new house for totally over the top hours because it is already a better place to be than up here.
 The good news is that Josh arrived back from Perth safely having managed the journey in two and a half days.

-Beth also cooked us all dinner as she guessed that it would be too hot to eat here.
+Bo also cooked us all dinner as she guessed that it would be too hot to eat here.
 I am extremely lucky to have such a kind, thoughtful, hard working daughter.
 Especially one who lives so close!
-Alvyn is still away on holiday but I have found photos of him on facebook building pizza ovens!
+Al is still away on holiday but I have found photos of him on facebook building pizza ovens!